-- 6.8 The Care Manager/senior staff will investigate the complaint as soon as possible and within 7-14 days of the complaint being received. - 6.9 The Care Manager / senior staff will take immediate action where matters can be quickly and easily resolved. - 6.10 The Care Manager/ senior staff will clearly record the action taken during the investigation on the complaints sheet. - 6.11 Should investigations prove complex, a further 7 days can be taken to complete them, as long as the complainant is informed before the end of the initial 7-14 days. - 6.12 On completion of the investigation the Care Manager/senior staff will immediately communicate the outcome to both the complainant and any person directly implicated in the complaint and record this on the complaints sheet. - 6.13 If there is a satisfactory resolution of the complaint, then the matter can be closed and the recorded details kept on file for inspection by the Local Government Ombudsman or Social Services. - 6.14 The entire complaints process will be dealt with within a maximum of 28 days unless there are exceptional and extenuating circumstances, which must be explained to the complainant. - 6.15 If either the complainant or person(s) implicated are unhappy with the outcome, this must be clearly recorded in the complaints log.
+- 6.8 The Care Manager / senior staff will investigate the complaint as soon as possible and within 7-14 days of the complaint being received. - 6.9 The Care Manager / senior staff will take immediate action where matters can be quickly and easily resolved. - 6.10 The Care Manager/ senior staff will clearly record the action taken during the investigation on the complaints sheet. - 6.11 Should investigations prove complex, a further 7 days can be taken to complete them, as long as the complainant is informed before the end of the initial 7-14 days. - 6.12 On completion of the investigation the Care Manager/ senior staff will immediately communicate the outcome to both the complainant and any person directly implicated in the complaint and record this on the complaints sheet. - 6.13 If there is a satisfactory resolution of the complaint, then the matter can be closed and the recorded details kept on file for inspection by CQC. - 6.14 The entire complaints process will be dealt with within a maximum of 28 days unless there are exceptional and extenuating circumstances, which must be explained to the complainant. - 6.15 If either the complainant or person(s) implicated are unhappy with the outcome, this must be clearly recorded in the complaints log.
 It is then a question for the investigating officer to try to find a more satisfactory resolution.
-This may be done through further investigation and should ideally involve the complainant in all party discussions. - 6.16 If there is still no resolution, the Care Manager/ senior staff will refer the matter to the Director of Care, Fiona Wookey or the Prioress General Sr. Kathy or the Local Government Ombudsman or Social Services.
+This may be done through further investigation and should ideally involve the complainant in all party discussions. - 6.16 If there is still no resolution, the Care Manager/ senior staff will refer the matter to the Prioress General Sr. Kathy or to CQC.
 As we are a charity that is part of a Religious Order there is a Diocesan route that ought to be taken.
-So, if Fiona Wookey or Sr. Kathy did not appear to deal with the complaint you can go to the Bishop of Arundel and Brighton.
+So if Sr. Kathy did not appear to deal with the complaint you can go to the Bishop of Arundel and Brighton.
 If the complaint got to him he would decide if the Diocese would investigate or send it back to head office or refer it to another Agency.
-If it goes to the Local Government Ombudsman their decision will be final and binding. - 6.17 Should at any stage throughout the complaints process the complainant wish to refer the matter to the Local Government Ombudsman they may do so/ request that the manager do so. - 6.18.
-The Care Manager/ senior staff will ensure that all negotiations and outcomes are recorded on the complaints sheet/ book and all entries signed. - 6.19 Should the outcome find against the Home or member(s) of staff, where appropriate, disciplinary action will be invoked (a copy of the Disciplinary Procedure can be obtained from the Care Manager). - 6.20 Entries in the complaints log are audited.
+If it goes to the CQC their decision will be final and binding. - 6.17 Should at any stage throughout the complaints process the complainant wish to refer the matter to the CQC they may do so/ request that the manager do so. - 6.18.
+The Care Manager/ senior staff will ensure that all negotiations and outcomes are recorded on the complaints sheet/ book and all entries signed. - 6.18.1 Should the outcome find against the Home or member(s) of staff, where appropriate, disciplinary action will be invoked (a copy of the Disciplinary Procedure can be obtained from the Care Manager). - 6.19 Entries in the complaints log are audited.